graphitemaster/aau/site/content/index.md

 algorithm.

 ### Unsigned multiplication can overflow
-When multiplying unsigned variables it's a concern it'll overflow and produce a value far smaller than the correct value.
+When multiplying unsigned variables it's a concern that such expressions will easily overflow and produce a value far smaller than the correct value.
 This is a very common complaint for memory safety specifically because unsigned multiplication is most often seen when allocating arrays.
 It's tempting to write the following in C.
 ```c
 malloc(sizeof(Object) * n)
 ```